ningpj/voron24/ERCF Notes.md

 * Happy Hare sensor-less filament homing works well and is the easiest option to get going (non-stallguard option as Easy Bird can only map diag port for one driver and recommend you use sensor-less stall guard homing for the selector).
 Adjust extruder_homing_current down to make it less intense and likely to grind filament.
 If considering a toolhead sensor the ball bearing microswitch approach is far more reliable and easy to setup than the orginal HAL affect sensor (yes the washer can and will jam).
 I also found plain BMG gears in the extruder worked better than gucci coated options (Both TL sourced - better bite on the filament perhaps?).

 ## Filament Tips
 Depending on hotend, filament, and temp, tips can be very difficult to tune as there are a number of variables to consider.
-Rapido in my experience, likely due to the large melt zone and very narrow heatbreak is quite difficult and prone to clog/jam if your filament tips aren't well formed or aref too fat.
+Rapido in my experience, likely due to the large melt zone and very narrow heatbreak is quite difficult and prone to clog/jam if your filament tips aren't well formed or too fat.

 ABS tips (@ 245c) with eSun filament, CW2, Rapido HF and sensor-less homing to BMG.

 Sensor-less homing - home position to nozzle (melt pool) is the last move before printing.
-This is usually tuned until you see ooze then less a mm or so to prevent this from happening.
-This is set to `home_position_to_nozzle: 65` and while it could be 1mm or so longer to close gaps in the purge block, I prefer an ooze-less approach when changing filament out of prints.
-Note if you are using a toolhead sensor, this distance will usually be shorter by approximately 10mm.
+This is usually tuned until you see ooze then back off a mm or so until this no longer happens.
+This is set to `home_position_to_nozzle: 65` for my CW2/Rapido HF and while it could be 1mm or so longer to reduce gaps on the purge block, I prefer an ooze-less approach when changing filament out of prints.
+Note if you are using a toolhead sensor this distance will usually be shorter by approximately 10mm.

 I'm running all tip forming and ramming in SuperSlicer so I can tune per filament.
-Happy Hare is set to only tip form...This is controlled by these settings in `ercf_software.cfg`:
+Happy Hare is set to only tip form...This is controlled by these settings in `Happy Hare ercf_software.cfg`:
 ```
    variable_standalone = 0 # 0 slicer, 1 Happy Hare macro (turn off in slicer)
    variable_ss_ramming: 1